How To Tell Wild Animals | Poem Explanation with CBE & Extract Qs

 The Crocodile you always may /Tell from the Hyena thus :

-There is a clear distinction between a crocodile and a hyena, and one can differentiate between them by observing their behavior.
+There is a clear distinction between a crocodile and a hyena, and one can differentiate between them by observing their behaviour.

 The lines emphasize the importance of observing not just the physical appearance but also the behavior of animals when trying to identify them.
 It reminds us that animals have unique characteristics and behaviors that can aid in distinguishing one species from another.